zpengmei/geom2vec/README.md

 3. Once finished, users can refer to `geom2vec.downstream_models.VAMPNet` and `geom2vec.downstream_models.StopVAMPNet` for dimensionality reduction, and
 `geom2vec.downstream_models.VarComm` for committer function estimation.
-We provide tutorials for these tasks in the `tutorial` folder.
+We provide tutorials for these tasks in the `examples` folder.
 From `geom2vec.Lobe`, users can find the general model architecture for all downstream tasks.
 The `Lobe` class can be defined as follows: